Sunday Worship

 In worship we unite with others, acknowledge God’s holiness, hear God’s word, offer prayer, and celebrate the sacraments.
 After worship, we go out into the world with our hearts open to God and doors open to the community.

-We are worshiping in-person in the Chapel at 8 a.m. and in the Nave 10:30 a.m. on Sunday mornings.
+We worship in the Chapel at 8 a.m.
+(Rite I) and in the Nave 10:30 a.m.
+(Rite II) on Sunday mornings.
 The 10:30 a.m. service is also live-streamed on our website, facebook, and YouTube.

 at Sunday 10:30 a.m. worship and streaming.